 When processing grunge styled photographs I am not so concerned about this.
 It can add to the look.

 Step outside your comfort zone.
 Try using multiple sliders and tools you would not typically consider using in combination.

 Shift the Hue of your photo.
-Adjusting to include more blue certainly will enhance a darker mood of your photo more than most other colours.
+Adjusting to include more blue certainly will enhance a darker mood of your photo more than most other colors.

 Drop the Vibrance.
-Suck the life out of the colour in your images.
+Suck the life out of the color in your images.
 Not necessarily all the way to monotone.

-Bringing down the vibrance and saturation levels to take the edge of bright colours will add gloominess to your photos.
+Bringing down the vibrance and saturation levels to take the edge of bright colors will add gloominess to your photos.